-More about: Museum Tickets and Tours in Toronto
+More about: 10 Best museums in Toronto

 If you plan to visit Toronto, you will find a city that stands out for its tall skyscrapers, led by the CN Tower, which became the tallest structure in the world, and for its wide and scattered green spaces.
 However, art and history are also a focus of intense cultural activity in Canada, especially for its status as the capital of Ontario, and the best alternative to discover this facet is to explore the samples of its museums.